dfinity/interface-spec/spec/index.md

 #### Canister out of cycles

-Once a canister runs out of cycles, its code is uninstalled (cf. [IC Management Canister: Code uninstallation](#rule-uninstall)) and the allocations are set to zero (NB: allocations are currently not modeled in the formal model):
+Once a canister runs out of cycles, its code is uninstalled (cf. [IC Management Canister: Code uninstallation](#rule-uninstall)), the canister changes in the canister history are dropped (their total number is preserved), and the allocations are set to zero (NB: allocations are currently not modeled in the formal model):

 Conditions

 <!-- -->

         S.balances[CanisterId] = 0
+        S.canister_history[CanisterId] = {
+          total_num_changes = N;
+          recent_changes = H;
+        }

 State after